College or bust for fourth graders

 By Alyssa Winn

 Big dreams are brewing in the minds of Stephenville fourth graders as they research and learn about different colleges they want to attend.
 College Week is part of the curriculum for students throughout the Stephenville Independent School District.
 At Hook Elementary, staff members are stressing the importance of college and career throughout the year.

 Hook Elementary fourth graders individually made a list of the top ten reasons on why they plan on going to college.
 The fourth graders in the gifted and talented class also researched information about a college and put what they learned on a poster.

 The walls at the elementary school are lined with many different colors representing colleges and universities such as Tarleton, Texas Tech, University of North Texas, University of Texas, and others.

-Student Claire Caskey said she wants “to go to Tarleton because it is in my home town and I think it will be a good college.”
+Student Claire Caskey said she wants “to go to one of the Pittsburgh colleges because I’ve heard a lot about it from my cousins and I think it will be a good college.”

 “I thought this was a great way to reach out and not necessarily study about a college that they wanted to go to, but to dig a little deeper,” Withers said.

 Jade Wilson is making plans for her career after college.

 “I want to be an engineer for NASA,” she said.